mashiro/sakuramochi/README.md

 # Sakuramochi

-Sakuramochi is a minimal active record extensions for Rails3.
+Sakuramochi is a minimal extensions for Active Record 3.

 This is similar to the ar-extensions gem.